Bromgard/rcblack/Gisla_saga/gisli_S.md

 "But I would rather not give you the sword," says Kol.

 "You are too stubborn about this," says Gisli.
-"You ask for so much," he says, "that you have in mind, for the loose livestock,        and I will not be stingy with the payment if you will agree to anything."

-"You are too stubborn about this," says Gisli.
-"Set your price however much moveable wealth," he says, "that you have in mind.
-I will not be stingy with the payment if you settle on any value."
+"Set your price to however much moveable wealth you might have in mind," he says.
+"I will not be stingy with payment if you settle on any amount.
+Along with this I will get for you your freedom and an honorable marriage, if that is what you desire."

+"There is nothing to discuss," says Kol.
+"I will not give you the sword for what you offer.
+And so now that is happening which I have originally suspected, that it would not be certain whether you would give the sword back, if you knew what might be in the precious thing."

+"I will tell you," says Gisli, "how it will go, that neither of us will do well, because I am not inclined to give up the sword, and it will not come into the hands of another man except to me if I have something to say about it."

+Kol raised up the ax, but Gisli brandished Grasida, and each swung their weapons at each other.
+Kol hewed the sword into Gisli's head so that it was lodged in Gisli's brain.
+And the sword came into Kol's head, but it didn't cut.
+However, Kol's skull split open and the sword broke in pieces.

+Then Kol said, "Now it would have gone better if I had originally taken the sword as I asked.

 (To be continued.)